Ramitha2018/IR_Search_Engine/README.md

 Flask version - Upgrade to 1.0 or higher if using a container(docker, kubernetes, etc.)

-Dataset used for indexing is include inside searchapp/sinhala_songs_corpus.json
+Dataset used for indexing is included inside searchapp/sinhala_songs_corpus.json

 # Instructions for the setup
 1. Clone or download the repository (Linux/Unix OS is preferred)